kyohmizu/slides-deploy-aks/main.md

 <u><https://github.com/Azure/kubernetes-keyvault-flexvol/issues/28></u>
   (How can I deploy legacy apps using env variables?)

-- Secrets of Azure Key Vault, which were created with terraform, were inaccessible outside
+- Secrets on Azure Key Vault (which were created with terraform) are now inaccessible from outside the cluster
   (Something wrong with access policies)

-- Metrics of prometheus and fluent bit are not enough
+- Metrics settings of prometheus and fluent bit are not enough
 ]

 ---